-During the process of going over all of the loan documents, my sizeable school loans were brought up.
+During the process of going over all of the loan documents, my sizable school loans were brought up.
 That was no surprise to me.
 An English degree from the University of California, Los Angeles; going halfway through law school; and financing my son’s college education added up.
 The occasional deferments and lower adjusted payment plans had accrued alarming amounts of interest over the years.

 The lender insisted on a three-way call with the student loan provider to verify my modest income-based repayment plan.
 Technically my husband was the qualifying senior because of his age.
 However, my student loans and our other debt all got factored into the final approval of the reverse mortgage.
 Despite the fact that you will not have a mortgage payment, the lender still wants to ensure that you can meet your other obligations and maintain the house.